rebelappstudio/accessibility_tools/README.md

 Experimental: ensures that no flex widgets, such as `Column` and `Row`, overflow when a user is using larger font sizes.
 This checker is experimental, and disabled by default, and can be enabled via `AccessibilityTools(checkFontOverflows: true)`.

+This checker temporarily adjusts the text scale to simulate the effect of larger font sizes.
+When the check is performed, you might observe a visual increase in text size as part of this simulation (most noticeable after hot reload).

 ### Input label checker

 Makes sure text fields (`TextField`, `TextFormField`, `Autocomplete` etc) and inputs (`Checkbox`, `Radio`, `Switch` etc) have semantic labels.